bloominstituteoftechnology/Lambda-Hello/WEBPT5/KathyC.md

 # Three Words

-     Curious
+     General
-     Daring
+     Mean
-     Intentional
+     Complacent

 # Sentences

-- My favorite hobby is reading highly imaginitive stories and coming up with them as well
+- I do not participate in politics
-- I love almost all animals except for BUGS.
+- I am not fond of entomophilia.
-- I enjoy both cooking and eating.
+- I do not enjoy dull or ordinary things.